smarticoai/public-api/docs/api/interfaces/TUserProfile.md

 > `optional` **core\_is\_test\_account?**: `boolean`

-The indicator if user is marked as test user
+`true` when the user is flagged as a test account.

 ***